Date

 Think of a synthetic slate roof as a long-term investment in your home’s protection and curb appeal.
 The initial price is higher than asphalt shingles, but the benefits in durability, longevity, and low maintenance often provide greater value over time.
 To get a clear picture of what your project might cost, it’s always a good idea to use a roofing cost calculator for a preliminary estimate and then consult with a professional for a detailed quote.

-Comparing Material Costs: Synthetic vs. Natural
+Material Costs: Synthetic vs. Natural Slate

 The most significant price difference between synthetic and natural slate comes down to the materials themselves.
 Natural slate is a heavy, quarried stone that is expensive to source and transport.
 You can expect to pay between $20 and $40 per square foot for a natural slate roof.